msawant060/AWS-CSA/Virtual Private Cloud/Components.md

   - You can create high availability using Autoscaling Groups, multiple subnets in different AZs, and a script to automate failover.

 * NAT Gateways
-  - No need to Disable Source/Destination Checks on the instance
+  - **NO NEED** to Disable Source/Destination Checks on the instance
-  - Automatically assigned public IP
+  - Automatically assigned public IP / You must specify elastic IP address
   - Must update root tables and point them to NAT Gateway
   - Preferred by the enterprise
   - Scale automatically up to 10G